 Dogs and cats, when wild, eat raw meat.
 But there are additional nutrients pets need for optimum health.
 If we’re making our own pet food or buying a brand for its well-designed nutrition, there are some components that should be present.

-- For dogs, this grain-free nutrition should be comprised of or include: pasture-raised meats including organ meat, vegetables, the right omega-3 to omega-6 ratio, sea salt, vitamin D, insoluble fiber (resistant starch for colon health and the right probiotic ecosystem), certain minerals like zinc, iron and copper, also Vitamin E (antioxidant effects, support for muscles, circulatory system, and healing from injuries), manganese (for bone and cartilage health), the vitamin thiamine mononitrate (helps with the conversion of carbs into energy and proper digestion), and iodine (supports a dog’s metabolism and thyroid function).
+- For dogs, this grain-free nutrition should be comprised of or include: pasture-raised meats, vegetables, the right omega-3 to omega-6 ratio, sea salt, vitamin D from the sun (not the oral vitamin), insoluble fiber (resistant starch for colon health and the right probiotic ecosystem), certain minerals like zinc and the vitamin thiamine mononitrate (helps with the conversion of carbs into energy and proper digestion).
+More controversial supplements that some include and others don’t are (based on toxicity theories of these): iron and copper, Vitamin E (antioxidant effects, support for muscles, circulatory system and healing from injuries), manganese (for bone and cartilage health), organ meats and iodine (may or may not support a dog’s metabolism and thyroid function).

 While homemade food with rice is tempting and economical, in the long run, it won’t leave our animals as healthy.
 That’s because carnivores aren’t designed to digest grains.

-If you’re looking to buy a great quality raw dog food, here is one option to consider.
+If you’re looking to buy a great quality raw dog or cat food, I recommend this website.

 If finances don’t allow for a raw food diet, it is best to at least avoid pet foods that contain grains.
 Or, if making your own pet food with rice, remember the first tip under #3 above: Use apple cider vinegar, and soak the rice overnight to make it more digestible.